skyzh/skyzh-site/content/pages/about.md

 Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid work, build exciting things and make software used by a large community.

 I have focused on building system software for the past three years, especially database systems.
-I built [AgateDB][agatedb] during my internship in PingCAP, worked on [TerarkDB][terarkdb] for Zoned Namespace SSDs at ByteDance, and am now building a streaming database product called *RisingWave* at Singularity Data.
+I built [AgateDB][agatedb] during my internship in PingCAP, worked on [TerarkDB][terarkdb] for Zoned Namespace SSDs at ByteDance, and am now building a streaming database product called [RisingWave][risingwave] at Singularity Data.

 [agatedb]: https://github.com/tikv/agatedb
 [terarkdb]: https://github.com/bytedance/terarkdb